shahin43/airflow_etl_pipeline/ETL_README.md

   - flower for monitoring celery workers

-## Steps to lauch the components and triggering Airflow DAG for data processing :
+## Steps to launch the components and triggering Airflow DAG for data processing :

   Clone repo and build images running below command